Skip to main content

 Retro billing (disaster waiver)Up to 90 days before the effective date, only in a declared emergency

-Reassignment effective dateThe reassignment is effective per the same later-of logic on the 855R receipt
+Reassignment effective dateThe reassignment follows the same later-of logic on receipt of the 855I reporting it (the 855R is discontinued)

 RevalidationDoes not change your effective date — it maintains the existing enrollment